 This type of survey will involve a detailed examination of the property so will cost significantly more than a Home Buyer’s Report but the cost is negligible when compared with the cost of a home or the repairs to any potential problems it finds.
 It will also categorise defects into those that need to be immediately rectified and those that are longer term maintenance jobs so is useful for every home owner in helping maintain their property to a good standard.

-If any serious defects are revealed by the survey then this may be an opportunity to re-negotiate a lower price, although estate agents will often tell you that defects were taken into account in the asking price, but use your own judgement before deciding whether to re-negotiate.
+If any serious defects are revealed by the survey then this may be an opportunity to re-negotiate a lower price, although estate agents will often tell you that defects were taken into account in the asking price.
+However, our guide to moving house recommends that you use your own judgement before deciding whether to re-negotiate.

 With your offer accepted in writing and the survey complete to your satisfaction you need to arrange the formal offer of your mortgage with your chosen lender.
 Don’t assume this will be plain sailing – mortgage criteria are much tougher than they used to be – taking into account affordability at levels never seen before.
 So the lender will want to know how many dependents you have (that includes non-working spouses), whether you have school fees to pay and other regular expenses so be prepared and start the process as soon as possible.